• Skip to primary navigation

 It’s a matter of practice and knowing your craft to recognize when you’ve hit the mark – before driving yourself crazy striving for perfection.
 This has always been difficult for me.
 I have to remind myself that Yes, it could always be better, but if I don’t eventually put it out there (and tell people about it!) it’ll never be anything at all.

 With practice, I’ve gotten better at making that call.
 Also, Elizabeth Gilbert’s book Big Magic was brilliantly therapeutic for getting over these creative hang-ups and dealing with perfectionism.
-(You can order it on Amazon or from the indie seller Bookshop.)
+(You can order it on Amazon or from the indie seller Bookshop, which is a far better company to support.)

 8. Everyone’s got an opinion – and that will feel both wonderful and terrible.